* As an Amazon affiliate, this site earns from qualifying purchases.

 A reflection for Trinity Sunday Year A from Scott Hahn.
 “We often begin Mass with the prayer from today’s Epistle: ‘The grace of the Lord Jesus Christ, and the love of God, and the fellowship of the Holy Spirit be with all of you.’
 We praise the God who has revealed Himself as a Trinity, a communion of persons.”
 Continue reading.

-More Thoughts for Trinity Sunday Year A
+Reflection for Trinity Sunday Year A

-Mystery and Unity
+The Mystery of God’s Unity

-Living in Communion with the Triune God
+Living in Relationship with God

 Reflection Questions for Trinity Sunday Year A